BirdeeHub/make_minesweeper_tutorial/README.md

 *Linux:*

-copy the installLinuxMinesweeper.sh file in LinuxInstall into the same directory as the .deb file.
+either unzip the zip folder, *OR* copy the installLinuxMinesweeper.sh file in LinuxInstall into the same directory as the .deb file.

-(its designed to get zipped with the .deb so it would be in the same folder.
-In the repo, it is not currently.)
+(its designed to get zipped with the .deb and installed that way so it would be in the same folder.
+In the repo, it is not like that. but the zip folder is right there.)

 Run the install script in LinuxInstall USING SUDO (needs permission to run dpkg and to copy launcher script to /usr/local/bin)

-use the script and not the .deb file to install to add to path and make it background itself when run from terminal, otherwise some package launchers like dmenu (the default on i3) cant find it.
-It would work fine though if you used the .deb other than being less convenient to use it from the command line

-Install directory is /usr/local/games, scores save in ~/.minesweeper/ It will create short script called minesweeper in /usr/local/bin so that you can run the game from terminal without it freezing your terminal
+Install directory is /usr/local/games, scores save in ~/.minesweeper/

+It will create short script called minesweeper in /usr/local/bin so that you can run the game from terminal without it freezing your terminal.

 To run, use command "minesweeper" or find it in your start menu equivalent.

-(the script in your /usr/local/bin directory runs <install directory>/minesweeper/bin/Minesweeper >/dev/null 2>&1 < /dev/null &)
+(the script in your /usr/local/bin directory runs \<install_directory\>/minesweeper/bin/Minesweeper $@ >/dev/null 2>&1 < /dev/null &)

 **ATTENTION:** I was unfortunately unable to make a mac .pkg file with the system i had access to.
 Until I can spend an extended time on a mac or get around to trying a mac vm,